President Records: Restructure and present day

 Over the course of the 1990s releases of new recordings through President again became infrequent.
 Nonetheless an ear and an eye for opportunities always remained open.
 As recently as April 2010, President achieved indie singles chart success with the track "Wake Up!" recorded by electro-punk band, Robots in Disguise, which followed three successful albums with the group, Disguises, Get RID! and We're In The Music Biz.
 The band and the label came together after Coca-Cola specifically requested the use of the band’s version of the Kassner-published, Ray Davies-penned song "You Really Got Me" for an advertising campaign.

 President Records continued to diversify into various music markets with the acquisition in 1991 of the Dansan Records catalogue, set up by Tommy Sanderson in the late 1970s and renowned for having produced some of the best recordings ever made for ballroom dancing.
+Sanderson had a role there of producer and A&R man as well.
+He had also led his own group at one stage, Tommy Sanderson & The Sandmen.
 Recordings by Andy Ross & His Orchestra, Bryan Smith & the Dixieland Seven and the Eric Winstone Orchestra (amongst others) are still popular sellers.

 President Records is part of the Kassner Music Group, controlling in excess of eight thousand masters which touch upon virtually every genre of music.
 Exploitation of these masters is now the core of the company’s business.
 Recent placements of President masters have included Millie Foster "Love Wheel" on ABC TV show Pan-Am and in an online advertisement for shoe manufacturer Stuart Weitzman, and Yellow Taxi "Anna Laura Lee" in independent French film release Comment j'ai détesté les maths.